flamendless/flamendless.github.io/_posts/2024-12-16-go-and-python-sha256.md

 return enc.decode(enc)
 ```

 But it still yielded a different result.
-So I tried trying other `encoding` like `ascii`, `utf-16`, and so on.
+I tried trying other `encoding` like `ascii`, `utf-16`, and so on.

 ---

 # Interesting...

-So when dealing with such data, I decided I need to actually inspect the bytes array (in numbers) of what is happening.
+One of the low-level and hacker-y thing to do in cases like this is to go in the memory representation of the variables, a debugger would really be helpful but of course I went with `print` debugging instead of setting up debugger for Python.

 I tried Python's `encode` and `bytearray(x)` functions but they just print the string version...
 Eventually I found about `memoryview(input_str.encode()).tolist()` to see the bytes array of the hash state.

 Why Python made that part harder or with simpler module/function beats me, oh well.

 There was something off with the bytes...
 Time for matrix in the brain moment:

 ```python
 h.update(vals.encode())